lemnyzhong/connecting-neurons/a_guide_to_my_brain.md

 > - **[`oneGiantLeap`](/schoolingMyself/2oneGiantLeap/intermediate-advanced.md) - is an intermediate/advanced curriculum focusing mainly on the python language
 > - **[`prettyThingsAndHowTheyWork`](/schoolingMyself/prettyThingsAndHowTheyWork/web-development) - is a general overview curriculum for web development
 > - **[`tearingMyFrontalLobeApart`](/schoolingMyself/tearingMyFrontalLobeApart/algorithmic-thinking.md) - is an overview curriculum for data structures and algorithms

+> `prettyThings` - a folder consisting of mostly web development or visual gui programs.

+If you would like to contact me or provide any advice/criticism, please email: elsiexie.io@gmail.com